GaneshJayaram97/haproxy_log_analysis/README.md

 ## Elasticsearch

-   Ingest the parsed the logs and used by kibana for visualising / analysing the logs and metrics
+   Ingest the parsed logs and used by kibana for visualising / analysing the logs and metrics

 ## Kibana